top of page

 China: Organizing Your Photo Days in the Mountains of Zhangjiajie (Part 3)

-The Zhangjiajie National Park, located in Wulingyuan in the Hunan province, is another geological wonder of China.
+The Zhangjiajie National Park, located in Wulingyuan (Hunan province), is a geological wonder of China.
 Recognized as a cultural and scenic area of interest, it is characterized by its unique rock formations, consisting of sandstone columns adorned with ancient trees.
-Classified as a UNESCO World Heritage site, these sandstone pillars served as the inspiration for James Cameron's 2009 film, Avatar, in the depiction of Pandora's mountains.
-A journey through time and mists.
+These sandstone pillars served as the inspiration for James Cameron's film, Avatar.

 China: Organizing Your Photo Days in the Mountains of Zhangjiajie (Part 3)

-Although still relatively unknown outside of China, Zhangjiajie National Park is a geological marvel nestled in the heart of China.
+Although classified as a UNESCO World Heritage site, Zhangjiajie National Park is a geological marvel still relatively unknown outside of China.
 Like its counterpart Huangshan, this park is also an ideal embodiment of what traditional Chinese painting has depicted over the centuries.
+Let's see what this geological wonder is made of.

 Enveloped in an almost perpetual mist, gigantic rocky peaks rise from nowhere.
 Results of a fascinating geological history, these remnants continually spark curiosity among the scientific community as well as artists.